 Upgrades can improve a computer's performance

-- Adding more RAM can have a dramatic effect on system speed and should usually be your first step.
+- Adding more RAM can have a dramatic effect on system speed.
+If your computer is running slowly, or you are running resource-intensive applications, consider upgrading the RAM.

-- If your computer uses a traditional magnetic hard drive that spins, you can replace it with a faster solid state model, also called an SSD.
-This can significantly improve loading times.
+- If your computer uses a traditional magnetic hard drive that spins, you can replace it with a faster solid-state model, also called an SSD.
+This can significantly improve loading times for files and software

 - These upgrades should only be attempted if you have experience working on computers.
-Components are easily damaged by static electricity.
+Components inside your computer can easily be damaged.

 6. Troubleshooting software